Jessica Siegel Christian teaches Leading and Managing, Negotiations, and Groups and Teams in the Undergraduate Business and full-time MBA Programs.

 Her research interests include team dynamics, negotiations, counterproductive workplace behaviors and employee turnover.
 She has examined:

 - Team responses to unfair treatment and how emotions and retaliatory behaviors are “transferred” between team members

-- How the dynamics of team composition are differentially effective depending on the team's task
+- How team compositional dynamics are differentially effective depending on the team’s task

 - The role of team cognition in successful team adaptation

-The Journal of Applied Psychology, Journal of Business Ethics, Group Dynamics: Theory, Research and Practice and the book "The Psychology of Negotiations in the 21st Century Workplace" have published her work.
+She has published her research in the Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Journal of Business Ethics, Group Dynamics: Theory, Research, and Practice and the book “The Psychology of Negotiations in the 21st Century Workplace.”